 What kind of support will The Hunger Project give me?

 When you join ‘Team Hunger’ you will be supported throughout your entire event experience.
-You can also join our training walks in the run-up to the big day.

 Am I fit enough?

 There’s no denying it – this is a tough challenge by anyone’s standards.
 It will be physically and emotionally demanding.
 You will have to combat fatigue and tiring limbs as you battle through the challenge.

 You will need to prepare, but we will issue a training plan when you register to assist your preparation for the event.
 Please read the training advice carefully.
 The more comfortable you are with walking long distances for sustained periods the more comfortable and enjoyable you will be on the challenge.

 What do I need to carry?